numirias/paxmod/README.md

 # Paxmod

 Paxmod is a dark, minimalist Firefox theme wth multiple tab rows and site-dependent tab colors.
-If enjoy the terminal-like aesthetics of a compact UI with white-on-black monospace fonts, give it a try.
+If you enjoy the terminal-like aesthetics of a compact UI with white-on-black monospace fonts, give it a try.

 ![Demo](https://i.imgur.com/bjYnDKY.gif)